5/14/2025

 speaker

-Yeah, hi, Roland Todd.
-Thanks for taking the questions.
-Maybe first for me, could you just kind of talk about visibility into the guidance for the year on the Shemek projects, both on revenue and gross margin, just given the performance in the first quarter, then maybe as part of that, just kind of, if you could elaborate on what you're seeing on the tariff side of things, it sounds like there kind of was a brief slowdown, but you're starting to see things kind of pick back up.
+Yeah.
+Hi, you're all in Todd.
+Uh, thanks for, for taking the questions.
+Um, you know, maybe first for me, can you just kind of talk about visibility into the guidance for, for the year on the Schimmick projects, uh, both on revenue and gross margin, just given the performance in the first quarter.
+And then maybe as part of that, just kind of if you could elaborate on what you're seeing on the tariff side of things, it sounds like there kind of was a brief slowdown, but you're starting to see things kind of pick back up.
 If you could just give a little more color there, that'd be great.

 speaker

-Yep, thanks Aaron, good to see you.
-Yeah, so Shemek projects, we've seen some performance improvement in Q1.
-Obviously it's not where the guidance is yet, but we are making changes and operational improvements and looking at the backlog and where the work, what we have to put in place the rest of the year, we're still feeling good about the guidance we have on the Shemek project side, as well as the legacy project side.
+Yep, thanks, Aaron.
+Good to see you.
+Yeah, so Schemic projects, we've seen some performance improvement in Q1.
+Obviously, it's not where the guidance is yet, but we are making changes and operational improvements and looking at the backlog and where the work, what we have to put in place the rest of the year.
+We're still feeling good about the guidance we have. on the Schimmick project side, as well as the legacy project side.
 There are still some challenges there, but we're getting through them.
 And I think the 90% mark is a pretty big milestone for us.
 And we're really down to the end of it now for those projects.
-And there's only a few of them really.
-And then just touching on the tariffs and I'll let Todd chime in as well, but we saw a brief pause.
-And I think that's really related to just the uncertainty of it.
-Just there was a lot of uncertainty around where the funding streams were and staff at the federal level, as well as just making sure that our clients are feeling good about the funding, that it's still gonna be there.
-That resulted in a few bids and few clients pausing their bid dates or pushing their bid days or contract awards.
+And there's only a few of them, really.
+And then just touching on the tariffs, and I'll let Todd chime in as well, but we saw a brief pause, and I think that's really related to just the uncertainty of it.
+There was a lot of uncertainty.
+A lot of uncertainty around what the funding streams were and staff at the federal level, as well as just making sure our clients are feeling good about the funding, that it's still going to be there.
+That resulted in a few bids and a few clients pausing their bid dates or pushing their bid dates or contract awards.
 But we're seeing that come right back as we see some stability now over the last month, month and a half.
-And in fact, like I mentioned earlier, there's a concern around prices going up with the tariffs and hey, let's get our bids as fast as we can to lock prices in on a lot of these projects.
-And we were starting to see a lot more activity than we had expected in Q2 because of that.
-So that gets us pretty optimistic.
-And then Todd, maybe you can touch on a tariff exposure we have right now.
+And in fact, like I mentioned earlier, there's a concern around prices going up for the tariffs and, hey, let's get our bids as fast as we can to lock prices in on a lot of these projects.
+And we see we were starting to see a lot more activity than we had expected in Q2 because of that.
+So that gets us that gets us pretty optimistic.
+And then maybe you can touch on tariff exposure we have right now.

 speaker